Gualberto Cremades International Research Grant - AASP Foundation

 Funded by the AASP Foundation, the Gualberto Cremades International Research Grant recognizes an international student as principal investigator or Co-PI, residing within or outside the US.
 This grant may be used to support any research project involving an international student or an internationally based student, as PI or Co-PI.
 However, priority will be given to research projects that incorporate (cross-) cultural, critical, non-eurocentric and/or non-US perspectives.

 A total of up to $1,000 may be awarded for either a single proposal or multiple proposals subject to review by the AASP Foundation Grant Committee.
-Additionally, should a recipient be selected to present their work at an AASP Annual Conference within the 2 years following the grant, the Principal Investigator's registration fee will be waived.
+Additionally, should a recipient be selected to present their work at an AASP Annual Conference within the 2 years following the grant, the student's registration fee will be waived.

-Awardees are eligible for only one award per 3-year period.
+- Awardees are eligible for only one award per 3-year period.